Phebz-austin/printf/README.md

 0x11.
 C - printf team project

 Group Project:   done by Phebe Austin and Ojo Ololade

+THIS PROJECT ENTAILS CREATING A NUMBER OF FILES THAT PRINTS THEIR INPUTS DEPENDING ON THE ARGUMENT PASSED TO THEM

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life